martinring/thesis/src/3-Self-Verification.md

 > *This chapter is based on the original work "Better Late Than Never: Verification of Embedded Systems After Deployment" [@Selfie2]*

+In this chapter, we proposes a design and verification methodology which conducts verification after deployment.
+To this end, we start with the observation that contemporary systems are designed to operate in a variety of operating contexts.
+In order to do so, *configurations* are used, i.e. parameters which are set post-deployment by the particular environment of the individual system.
+While these parameters may not change frequently, they are not fixed and hence verification, which, thus far, is conducted prior to deployment, has to consider all possible configurations.

+We indicate these configurations as *quasi-static*.
+Consequently, designers and verification engineers are faced with verifying systems with huge possible search spaces, while after deployment just a fraction is used.

+Engineers might restrict the set of allowed configurations at design time in order to reduce the search space and make verification succeed, but this increases costly design time, and runs the risk of excluding possible configurations, decreasing availability, making the system less versatile and hence less marketable than strictly necessary.

+Motivated by this observation, this work proposes a design and verification methodology which conducts verification after deployment, \ie in the field and once the actual configuration is observable.
+By this, this paper proposes a first realization of the concept of \emph{self-verification} envisioned in [@DFW:2015].
+Even though it results in continuous verification tasks as the environment keeps changing, the drastic reduction of the search space outweigh this.
+As a result, embedded systems can be verified even on a much weaker machine and with much less sophisticated tools, while prior to deployment verification failed due to the exponential complexity.
+%
+Our approach of post-deployment verification guarantees safety with maximum availability --- the system will never refuse to operate when it is actually safe to run. %% \todo{verstehe ich nicht?}

+In order to assess the feasibility of the proposed methodology, we have implemented the proposed design and verification flow and used a lightweight version of the SAT solver MiniSat~\cite{ES:2003,Bornebusch2017TowardsLS} to solve the resulting verification conditions after deployment.
+The evaluation of a number of case studies showed that, following the proposed methodology, verification problems which failed prior to deployment (using high-end verification tools and machines) could be completed after deployment using the lightweight solver on reduced hardware.

+In the following, we present the proposed methodology as follows: First,
+%  we
+% briefly review the current situation in the verification of circuits and
+% systems, pinpointing the core problem of today's verification
+% schemes.
+Afterwards,
+we motivate and illustrate the proposed verification methodology using a small case study.
+Section~\ref{sec:impl} then describes the implementation of this methodology using the same case study and, by this, provides a detailed description for the entire flow.
+Section~\ref{sec:eval} summarizes the results of evaluating further, more sophisticated case studies conducted by us --- confirming the applicability and benefits of the proposed methodology.
+Besides that, this section also discusses the consequences of the proposed methodology to the established design flow.
+Finally, Section~\ref{sec:concl} summarizes and concludes this work.

 ## General Idea {#sec:selfie-general-idea}

 The key idea of the proposed approach presented here is to defer part of the